tm-craggs/year1-notes/Databases/Online Course Notes/11 - Functions.md

 WHERE sex = 'M'
 Will calculate the average male salary

-GROUP BY - Can be used when multiple counts are being used, for example
+GROUP BY - Sorts your returns into groups.
+Aggregation.
+For example:

 SELECT COUNT(sex), sex
 FROM employee